 PIA holds a non-unit BEL for this line of business that is calculated using a deterministic approach by discounting projected future cash flows from the contracts.
-The non-unit BEL also includes an amount in respect of committed expense spend over the 12 months after the valuation date to the extent that it is deemed to relate to inforce insurance with profit participation business.
+The non-unit BEL also includes an amount in respect of expected development spend over the 12 months after the valuation date.
 PIA models the non-unit BEL only.
 The unit BEL is modelled by PAC for with profit participation business and is set equal to the unit-linked assets for unit-linked funds.